Lamb shift in muonic helium ion: Relativistic corrections with the vacuum polarization effects

 The second order perturbation theory corrections in the energy spectrum of hydrogen-like system are determined by the reduced Coulomb Green function $\tilde G$ (RCGF), whose partial expansion has the form \cite{VP}:

-The radial function $\tilde g_{nl}(r,r')$ was presented in Ref.\cite{VP} in the form of the Sturm expansion in the Laguerre polynomials.
-For the calculation of the Lamb shift $(2P-2S)$ in muonic helium it is convenient to use the compact representation for the RCGF of $2S-$ and $2P-$ states, which was obtained in Ref.\cite{KP1}:
+The radial function $\tilde g_{nl}(r,r')$ was presented in \cite{VP} in the form of the Sturm expansion in the Laguerre polynomials.
+For the calculation of the Lamb shift $(2P-2S)$ in muonic helium it is convenient to use the compact representation for the RCGF of $2S-$ and $2P-$ states, which was obtained in \cite{KP1}:

 where $x_<=min(x_1,x_2)$, $x_>=max(x_1,x_2)$, $C=0.57721566...$ is the Euler constant.
-As a result the two-loop vacuum polarization contributions in the first term of Eq.(32) can be presented first in the integral form.
+As a result the two-loop vacuum polarization contributions in the first term of Eq.(32) can be presented originally in the integral form (Fig.4(c)).
 The subsequent numerical integration gives the following results:

 The second term in (32) has the similar structure (see Fig.4(b)).
 The transformation of the different matrix elements is carried out with the use of the algebraic relation of the form: